Blogging is one the best ways to drive traffic to websites and engage with audiences.

 We’ve all seen videos that look unprofessional.
 They can be anything from those low-budget local commercials to your family home videos.

 It’s unacceptable for your video blog to look like this.
-It’s important for you to understand the concept of a basic three point lighting setup.
+So, it’s important for you to understand the concept of a basic three point lighting setup.

 Sure, sometimes you’ll be filming on the go.
 It’s not always reasonable for you to be carrying around all the equipment with you.